Error-mitigated quantum metrology via enhanced virtual purification: Numerical simulation: single-parameter estimation

 \section{Numerical simulation: single-parameter estimation}

-In the context of the Zeeman Hamiltonian discussed in Appendix~\ref{apx:comparison_vcp_vsp}, we evaluate the efficacy of five methods: noisy method, VSP, VCP, PVSP and PVCP.
+In the context of the Zeeman Hamiltonian discussed in~\ref{apx:comparison_vcp_vsp}, we evaluate the efficacy of five methods: noisy method, VSP, VCP, VSP-PEC and VCP-PEC.
 In specific, a sequential scheme is considered, where the Hamiltonian $H=\lambda Z/2$ is applied $N$ times in sequence.
 Let the local parameter $\lambda=\frac{\pi}{4}\times 10^{-4}$, and $N\in\{10, 50, 100, 200, 500, 800, 1,000\}$.
 Suppose the error rates for single-qubit gates and cSWAP gates are 0.001 and 0.05, respectively.
-Particularly for VCP and PVCP, a layer-wise implementation is employed with a maximum of 5 layers, and the following results present their performance at the optimal layer $L^*$.
+Particularly for VCP and VCP-PEC, a layer-wise implementation is employed with a maximum of 5 layers, and the following results present their performance at the optimal layer $L^*$.

-Figs.~\ref{fig:exp_seq}(a)-(c) illustrate the corresponding results with an infinite number of measurement shots.
+Supplementary Figures~\ref{fig:exp_seq}(a)-(c) illustrate the corresponding results with an infinite number of measurement shots.
 Without the assistance of PEC, the original virtual purification methods offer limited advantages over the performance of the original noisy circuit and may even exhibit worse behavior in some instances.
 However, the introduction of PEC significantly enhances the performance of both virtual purification methods.
-This aligns with theoretical analysis, which suggests that PVSP performs well when the accumulated error is low (i.e., when $N$ is small), whereas PVCP generally exhibits a clear advantage over PVSP across most scenarios.
-With an infinite number of measurement shots, the optimal layers $L^*$ for VCP under different values of $N$ are generally 1 or 2, while PVCP achieves optimal performance with 5 layers in most cases.
+This aligns with theoretical analysis, which suggests that VSP-PEC performs well when the accumulated error is low (i.e., when $N$ is small), whereas VCP-PEC generally exhibits a clear advantage over VSP-PEC across most scenarios.
+With an infinite number of measurement shots, the optimal layers $L^*$ for VCP under different values of $N$ are generally 1 or 2, while VCP-PEC achieves optimal performance with 5 layers in most cases.
 Thus, by incorporating PEC, additional VCP layers can be utilized to further suppress errors.